jzhoulab/Multiplexer/README.md

 ```
 Where `my_input_file` is the relative path to the file containing model inputs.

-**predict** will then makes predictions for each value of the inputs file using BelugaMutliplexer and save the them into a single pickle file.
-To access the predictions, use `torch.load('my_output_file.pth')` to load in the prediction dictionary, and use the key `'predictions'` to retrieve the predicted values as a torch.tensor.
+**predict** will then make predictions for each value of the inputs file using BelugaMutliplexer and save the them into a single pickle file.
+To access the predictions, use `torch.load('./newSaves/my_output_file.pth')` to load in the prediction dictionary, and use the key `'predictions'` to retrieve the predicted values as a torch.tensor.

 ### **Plotting Predictions**